MafaldaSFerreira/physalia_adaptation_course-2024/00_before_the_course/software_required_on_AWS.md

 The pipeline is now ready to run.

 ## tabix
->Perhaps no need to install it as it might come with bcftools?
+>Perhaps no need to install it as it might come with bcftools

 ## VCFtools
 Go to this [page](https://vcftools.github.io/downloads.html) and download the TAR version of the file.
 Then execute: